The West Coast Trail

 The cherry on top when staying with Sooke Harbour Resort & Marina is “Mobile Massage Services,” that’s right, they have a massage therapist that you can book by the hour who will bring a massage table to your suite and help work out any knots from the difficult terrain you just overcame.

-There is no doubt that after finishing the West Coast Trail you will feel accomplished and exhausted.
-There is no better place to unwind and relax than Sooke Harbour Resort and Marina.
+There is no doubt that after finishing the West Coast Trail you will feel accomplished and exhausted and there is no better place to unwind and relax than Sooke Harbour Resort and Marina.
+Reserve your stay!